-a) Start Point
+b) Start Point

-Due to the changing federal and state health care delivery systems, Montgomery County is seeking to develop a process for improving the management of the EMS and health care delivery system for stable low priority patients.
+Due to changing federal and state health care delivery systems, Montgomery County is seeking to develop a process for improving the management of the EMS and health care delivery system for stable, low-priority patients.

-b) Quality Improvement Design
+c) Quality Improvement Design

-When reviewing the literature there are multiple strategies to match the right patient with the right clinical resources.
-This is an iterative modification of current practices with the addition in phase two of the Kaiser CDU which is the patient's own insurance, personal medical records, and improved continuity of care.
+A literature review reveals there are multiple strategies to match the right patient with the right clinical resources.
+This is a modification of current practices, amended by the addition of the Kaiser CDU, ensuring access to the patient's own insurance and personal medical records, as well as improved continuity of care, in Phase 2.

-c) Benefits:
+d) Benefits

-As Emergency department off load times have increased, the alternative destination process may improve the EMS resource utilization It is designed to provide patient cost savings and time savings while matching patients to the appropriate resource and continuity of care It is designed to improve patient satisfaction d) Risks:
+As emergency department off load times have increased, the alternative destination process may improve the EMS resource utilization.
+It is designed to improve patient satisfaction by providing patient cost savings and time savings while matching patients to the appropriate resource and continuity of care.

+e) Risks
-As the EMS Operational Program will be dispatching the normal resources to the patient with the addition of the "Pilot Triage Expert" and the patient will be voluntarily participating in the ADP pilot and destination determination, there is no increased risk.

-There are multiple safety checks placed in this ADP protocol so no patient is placed at increased risk.
-These include:

-- All patient will have an EMS unit response as would occur today - The use of the Internal Association of Emergency Dispatchers (IAED) Medical Priority Dispatch (MPD) standard public service access point screening and dispatch algorithm which is highly accurate at determining low acuity patients. - The use of the "Pilot Triage Expert" who has both EMS and nursing training and experience. - The medical director oversight group access and review of all ADP medical records through Holy Cross and Kaiser Permanente with objective State EMS Medical Director review - If at any time a patient at an alternative destination is identified to need a higher level of care, Holy Cross Express Care will immediately transfer the patient to the Emergency Department (same building) and Kaiser Permanente CDU will call MCFRS who will dispatch the appropriate EMS resource to transport the patient to the appropriate Emergency Department.
+- (1) As the EMS Operational Program will be dispatching the normal resources to the patient with the addition of the "pilot triage expert," and the patient will be voluntarily participating in the ADP pilot and destination determination, there is no increased risk. - (2) There are multiple safety checks incorporated in this ADP pilot, so no patient is placed at increased risk.
+These include: - (a) The use of an EMS unit response for all patients, as would routinely occur - (b) The use of the Internal Association of Emergency Dispatchers (IAED) Medical Priority Dispatch (MPD) standard public service access point screening and dispatch algorithm, which is highly accurate at determining low-acuity patients. - (c) The use of the pilot triage expert, who has both EMS and nursing training and experience - (d) Medical director oversight group access and review of all ADP medical records through Holy Cross and Kaiser Permanente, with an objective State EMS Medical Director review - (e) If at any time a patient at an alternative destination is identified to need a higher level of care, Holy Cross Express Care will immediately transfer the patient to the Holy Cross Hospital Emergency Department (same building) and Kaiser Permanente CDU will call MCFRS, who will dispatch the appropriate EMS resource to transport the patient to the appropriate emergency department.

-e) End Point
+f) End Points